The God of High School

-is a South Korean manhwa released as a webtoon written and illustrated by Yongje Park.
+The God of High School is a South Korean manhwa released as a webtoon written and illustrated by Yongje Park.
 It has been serialized in Naver Corporation's webtoon platform Naver Webtoon from April 2011 to December 2022, with the individual chapters collected and published by Imageframe under their Root label into four volumes as of January 2023.
 The God of High School received official English translations by Line Webtoon beginning in July 2014.

 It has received a mobile game and an original net animation (ONA) short attached to the aforementioned game's original soundtrack.
 An anime television series adaptation produced by MAPPA aired from July to September 2020.

 Synopsis

 Setting

 In GOH, the action takes place and involves the inhabitants of three different realms:

 The Human Realm is mainly populated by humans and is identical to the real world.
 It is the least powerful realm followed by the Sage Realm and then the Heavenly Realm at the highest.

 The Sage Realm, also known as the Demon Realm, Taoist World, or Other World.
 It is populated by various mythical creatures, spirits, and monsters (collectively known as demons) such as Dragons, Minotaurs, and Phoenixes.

 The Heavenly Realm is the last realm and the most powerful.
 The Heavenly Realm is home to many powerful gods of various mythologies and legends like the Jade Emperor, Michael the Archangel, and Hercules.

 At the dawn of time, humans, demons and gods lived together on Earth.
 The gods allowed the weak humans to borrow their powers, creating the "Borrowed Power" system (or "Charyeok" in Korean) so they could defend themselves from the demons who wanted to rule over them.
 Shortly after the demon defeat, the gods split up the humans, demons and gods among the three Realms.
 Humans are since able to use Borrowed Power freely but are not allowed to attack gods with it.